-Established in November 2015 River City Cali Dance Studio is a new start up dance business but by no means inexperienced.
+Established in November 2015 River City Cali Dance Studio is a dance business.
 Lorinda Webster-Brooking and Jessica Harrop have over 35 years combined of Calisthenic participation and 19 years of coaching in various forms.

 River City Cali Dance Studio's vision is to bring Calisthenics to Brisbane, with a view to promote the dance sport & assist its growth in QLD.
 We will aim to compete at the highest levels across all age sections.
 Our goal is to also develop performance arts, team camaraderie, self-confidence & self-esteem with all our members.

 Our mission is to develop our individual technique, skills & performance quality to inspire the most creative & "wow factor" routines for competition and public viewing pleasure.
 All while having a great time & fun experience with our River City Cali Dance Family.

 River City Cali Dance Studio is a Calisthenics Dance club that combines:

 - Gymnastics & Acro

 Lorinda began Calisthenics in South Australia at the age of 7.
 She competed in many winning club, state (Ballarat) & national teams & also placed in both Graceful & Solo at National competitions.
 She also received Gold Medal Honours in 1998.

 Lorinda has completed extensive training in Ballet, Contemporary, Jazz, Hip Hop & Gymnastics.
 Lorinda competed for Australia in sports aerobics in Europe did cheerleading & drill dance in America and danced in pantomimes in London.
 Most favourite tour was being in one of the dance shows at Disney World, Florida.
 Lorinda has coached many successful Calisthenic Club, Ballarat & National Teams for both Queensland & South Australia in various age sections.